sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 The Harm token returned to the supply in Step 4 may come from your *Exhaustion pile* or from a slot on a move card (eg, Bloody But Unbowed).

+It is possible that the object of blame named in step 5 is the character themself.

 ## Seek Help

 ![Seek Help card](images/move_seek_help.png){ width=2.5inch }